jtfmumm/dsscratch/README.md

 A system for experimenting with implementing distributed systems.

 So far it includes:
-Processes, Channels, and Topologies
+* Processes, Channels, and Topologies
-Nodes that can be augmented with modules for encapsulating state and behavior
+* Nodes that can be augmented with components for encapsulating state and behavior
-Lamport clocks and vector clocks
+* Lamport clocks and vector clocks
-The Tarry algorithm for finding a spanning tree of a network
+* The Tarry algorithm for finding a spanning tree of a network
-The Chandy-Lamport snapshot algorithm
+* The Chandy-Lamport snapshot algorithm